Quantum and classical query complexities of functions of matrices: Introduction

-Regarding classical algorithms for Problem \ref{problem}, when $f$ is a polynomial of degree $d$, then there is an exact algorithm with query complexity $O(s^{d-1})$ building on the definition of functions of matrices, where $s$ is the sparsity.
-So for the situation of Theorem \ref{introthm:LB of classical}, this upper bound is $O(2^{2\widetilde{\deg}_\varepsilon(f)})$ as the sparsity is $s=4$.
-This upper bound is not too far from the lower bound.
+Regarding classical algorithms for Problem \ref{problem}, when $f$ is approximated by a polynomial of degree $\widetilde{\deg}_\varepsilon(f)$, then there is an exact algorithm with query complexity $O(s^{\widetilde{\deg}_\varepsilon(f)-1})$ building on the definition of functions of matrices, see Proposition \ref{algorithm by definition}.
+This upper bound is not too far from the lower bound obtained in Theorem \ref{introthm:LB of classical}.
 In Section \ref{section:classical case}, we also have two other classical algorithms for solving Problem \ref{problem}, one is based on random walks, and the other one is based on the Cauchy integral formula.
 Here we state the result for the second algorithm, which is more efficient when $f$ is analytic.

 \begin{prop}[A simplified version of Proposition \ref{prop:classical upper bound2}] Let $A$ be an $s$-sparse matrix with $\|A\|_1>\|A\|$.
 Let $f(z)$ be an analytic function in the disk $|z|\leq R$ with $R > \|A\|_1^2/\|A\|$.
 Then there is a classical algorithm that computes $\langle i|f(A)|j\rangle \pm \varepsilon$ in cost